What is an appraisal, anyway?

 • how many different design elements require detailed description in order to adequately aid in later replacement, if needed

-To find out if an appraisal is what you need and how much it will cost, book an Appraisal Assessment (limit of 3 pieces).
+To find out if an appraisal is what you need and how much it will cost, book a Pre-Appraisal Assessment (limit of 3 pieces).
 To find out the same information on more than 3 pieces, please book a Professional Jewelry Box Review (which can also be used to determine future custom projects and upcycle conversions).

 If you are seeking while-you-watch appraisal services, we will send you a booking link for the amount of time determined through our assessment.